rust-osdev/bootimage/Readme.md

 > bootimage build --target your_custom_target.json [other_args]
 ```

 The command will invoke [`cargo xbuild`](https://github.com/rust-osdev/cargo-xbuild), forwarding all passed options.
-Then it will download and build a bootloader, by default the [rust-osdev/bootloader](https://github.com/rust-osdev/bootloader).
-Finally, it combines the kernel and the bootloader into a bootable disk image.
+Then it will build the specified bootloader together with the kernel to create a bootable disk image.

 ## Configuration